Xqhare/Mawu/README.md

 > [!IMPORTANT]
 > This is a hobbyist repo reinventing the wheel and probably not ready for production use.

+The performance of Mawu does leave a lot of room for improvement.
+The JSON parser manages about 84mb in 25sec, while the CSV parser manages about 84mb in 26sec.
+In comparison, an actual parser takes about 2sec to open the same file.

 ## Features
 - Simple
 - Type aware